-MetTel Section 508 Project Manager (PM), , is responsible for the testing and integration of products and services with Assistive Technologies.
+MetTel Section 508 Project Manager (PM), and integration of products and services with Assistive Technologies.
 The PM works with SRE manufactures and service providers to ensure that Section 508 compliance is an integral part of the design process for all new and future hardware and software releases.